FKnottenbelt/LS_130/139/definitions.md

 ## Write methods that use blocks and procs
 In Ruby any method can be passed to a block implicitly.
 The method can either ignore the block or yield to it.
+The yield keyword tells Ruby to execute any block passed to the method during invocation.
+It causes execution to jump to the block, execute it, and then jump back to the method definition and continue on.
 When yielding to the block the method can pass parameters to the block and use the return value of block in its code.
-After yielding to the block and excuting the code in the block, control will be returned to the method.
 ```ruby
 def select(array)
   counter = 0